Deutsches Museum: Other sites

 In addition to the main site on the Museumsinsel, the museum has two branches in and near Munich, one in Bonn, and one in Nuremberg.

 The Flugwerft Schleißheim branch is located some 18 kilometres (11 miles) north of Munich's city centre close to Schleißheim Palace.
-It is based on the premises of one of the first military airbases in Germany founded just before World War I. It comprises the old air control and command centre as well as modern buildings added in the late 2000s after strong endorsement from Franz Josef Strauss, former prime minister of the state of Bavaria (1978 to 1988), who was a passionate flyer.
+It is based on the premises of one of the first military airbases in Germany founded just before World War I. It comprises the old air control and command centre as well as modern buildings added in the late 2000s after strong endorsement from Franz Josef Strauß, former prime minister of the state of Bavaria (1978 to 1988), who was a passionate flyer.

-The Flugwerft Schleißheim displays various interesting airplanes for which there was insufficient room at the Museumsinsel site in downtown Munich.
+The Flugwerft Schleißheim displays various interesting airplanes for which there was insufficient room at the Museumsinsel site in downtown Munich, and also several which were moved from their former places in the main museum.
 Among the more prominent exhibits is a Horten flying wing glider built in the 1940s, restored from the few surviving parts.
 A collection of the German constructions of VTOL (vertical take off and landing) planes developed in the 1950s and 1960s is unique.
 A range of Vietnam era fighter planes as well as Russian planes taken over from East Germany after the reunification are on display.
 This outstation also features a workshop dedicated to the restoration of all types of airplanes intended for static display.

-In 2003, the Deutsches Museum Verkehrzentrum was opened.
+In 2003, the Deutsches Museum Verkehrszentrum was opened.
 Located at Theresienhöhe in Munich it focuses on transportation technology.

 The branch located in Bonn was opened in 1995 and focuses on German technology, science and research after 1945.

-The latest opening of a branch was the Deutsches Museum Nuremberg - "Das Zukunftsmuseum", in September of 2021.
+The latest opening of a branch was the Deutsches Museum Nuremberg - "Das Zukunftsmuseum", in September 2021.
 It focuses on future technology and its impact on humans and society.